Save the Last Dance for Me: Certifications

-Dalida version

-Garde-moi la dernière danse is the eighth album by European pop star Dalida.
-The title song of the album, a French cover of the American hit "Save the Last Dance for Me", was released as a single.
-The background orchestra music was led by French composer and orchestra leader Raymond Lefèvre.

-Emmylou Harris version

-Emmylou Harris covered the song in a country/bluegrass style in 1979, including it on her Blue Kentucky Girl album.
-Also released as a single, her version reached the top ten on the U.S. country singles chart in mid-1979.

 Dolly Parton version

 In 1983, Dolly Parton recorded "Save the Last Dance for Me," releasing it as a single in late November; the song subsequently appeared on Parton's album of 1950s and 60s covers The Great Pretender, released in January 1984.
 Reaching the top ten on the country singles chart in late February, the single also crossed over, reaching No. 45 on the Billboard Hot 100 in the United States.

 Charts

 The DeFranco Family version

-The DeFranco Family (featuring Tony DeFranco) released "Save the Last Dance for Me" in 1974 as a single and the title track of their 2nd album (20th Century Records); the single peaked at No. 18 on the Billboard Hot 100 and No. 8 on Canada's RPM 100 chart.
-The B-side of the single is "Because We Both Are Young," written by Tom Bahler and Harry Shannon.
+The DeFranco Family (featuring Tony DeFranco) released "Save the Last Dance for Me" in 1974 as a single and the title track of their 2nd album; the single peaked at No. 18 on the Billboard Hot 100 and No. 8 on Canada's RPM 100 chart.
+The B-side of the single is "Because We Both Are Young", written by Tom Bahler and Harry Shannon.

 Michael Bublé version

 "Save The Last Dance For Me" was later covered by Canadian crooner Michael Bublé, and released as the third and final single from his second studio album, It's Time.
 The song was heavily remixed for its release as a single.